 Several global commitments have helped to define the road safety response and provided a framework for evidence-based action.

-The Global Alliance of NGOs for Road Safety was established in response to the Decade of Action and helps to coordinate NGO efforts in support of the Decade.
+The Global Alliance of NGOs for Road Safety was established in response to the first Decade of Action and helps to coordinate NGO efforts in support of the Decade.

 In 2015, UN Member States adopted the post-2015 sustainable development agenda incorporating 17 targets as a road map to achieve a better and more sustainable future for all.
 They address the global challenges we face, including those related to poverty, inequality, climate change, environmental degradation, peace and justice.
 The 17 Goals are all interconnected, and in order to leave no one behind, it is important that we achieve them all by 2030.